FuzzyKala/Notes/SMB file share between linux and router.md

-1. It's supposed to turn on SMB server function on router's GUI or use following command .\
+1. It's supposed to turn on SMB server function on router's GUI or follow the step below.\
     *   Go to /etc to find out **smb.conf** \
     *   `[Windows]\
          path = /media/Windows\